SYBIL

 Clausewitz had it backwards.

-Every law is a threat.
-Every tax is an extraction backed by force.
-Every border is a line defended by men with guns.
+Each law is a threat.
+Each tax is an extraction backed by force.
+Each border is a line defended by men with guns.
 Strip away the mythology, the flags, the anthems, and what remains is a simple fact: the state is the organization that can hurt you if you disobey.

-For ten thousand years, this organization has been the dominant form of human coordination at scale.
-Not because humans love being governed.
-Not because states are efficient or just or wise.
-But because violence exhibits economies of scale, and the state is the institution that captures those economies.
+For millennia, this organization has been the dominant form of human coordination at scale.
+Not because humans love being governed, or because states are efficient or just or wise, but because violence exhibits economies of scale.
+The state is the institution that captures those economies.

 The economies are evaporating.